lordliquid/ignition-jumpstart-guide/README.md

 <code>Quick Start With ArcheTypes</code>
 ---------------------------
+You must have Maven installed before you can complete this guide.

-*In a command prompt type the following command:*
+*In a command prompt 'change directory' to the location you wish to store your modules, type the following command:*

     mvn archetype:generate